alexandrwu02/aws-iam-cross-account-access/README.md

 This limits the blast radius of a compromised role due to the bounded permissions.
 This lessens the impact of attacks to be recoverable.

 ### Why Logs Are in a Separate Account
+CloudTrail logs are shipped to a dedicated S3 bucket in the logging account.
+This means that even if the workload or security account is fully compromised, the attacker cannot access or delete logs - that would require access to completely separate credentials.
+Tamper-resistant logging is a core requirement in security architecture and is mandated by compliance frameworks like SOC 2, PCI DSS, and ISO 27001.

+---

+## How Role Assumption Works
+1. The engineer authenticates to the management account as the 'security-admin' IAM user with their password and MFA code.

+2. They call the AWS STS AssumeRole API, providing:
+    - The ARN of the role they want to assume
+    - Their MFA serial number and current token code
+    - The ExternalId secret
+3. AWS STS checks the trust policy on the target role, checking:
+    - Is the request coming from the management account?
+    - Was MFA used?
+    - Does the ExternalId match